 2. Observatory Hill

-Observatory Hill has a pretty epic view of the western side of the Sydney Harbour Bridge.
-It also allows a birds-eye view when the city lights up as the clock strikes midnight.
+Observatory Hill offers an incredible view of the western side of the Sydney Harbour Bridge.
+From this vantage point, you’ll also enjoy a birds-eye view of the fireworks as the city lights up at the stroke of midnight.
+Entry is free and the closest station is Circular Quay.
+Keep an eye here for updates.

 4. Mrs Macquarie’s Chair